MatteoGioia/neuron/zettelkasten/University/Foundations of Data Science/FDS II - Image Processing.md

 ### 1D edge detection

-In the following, the focus is edge detection on 1D images, altough is possible to convert 2D images to a signal and then make the edge detection on the 1D
+In the following, the ==focus is edge detection on 1D images==, altough is possible to convert 2D images to a signal and then make the edge detection on the 1D

-One easy way of detecting edges is using derivatives.
+One easy way of ==detecting edges is using derivatives==.
 In the following image, a steep change in the function means that the we are passing across an edge:

 ![](./static/FDS/edgedet2.png)

-So, what we can do is smooth the image with a gaussian to eliminate most of the noise and then apply a filter which is an approximation of the derivative:
+So, what we can do is ==smooth the image with a gaussian to eliminate most of the noise and then apply a filter which is an approximation of the derivative==:

 ![](./static/FDS/edgedet3.png)

-To make it easier, since the filter and the gaussian are both linear we can apply the derivative first and then do the convolution $\frac{d}{dx}(g \otimes f) = (\frac{d}{dx}g) \otimes f$:
+To make it easier, ==since the filter and the gaussian are both linear we can apply the derivative first and then do the convolution $\frac{d}{dx}(g \otimes f) = (\frac{d}{dx}g) \otimes f$==:

 ![](./static/FDS/edgedet4.png)

-Another common tecnique is to set a treshold, either an hyper-parameter or a parameter that gets tuned during iteration, to distinguish noise from actual edges.
+Another common tecnique is to ==set a treshold, either an hyper-parameter or a parameter that gets tuned during iteration, to distinguish noise from actual edges==.

-Hysteresis can also be used, so instead of one threshold 2 are used.
+==Hysteresis can also be used, so instead of one threshold 2 are used==.
 Makes more sense in 2D.

 ### 2D edge detection

-Using partial derivatives on the x and y axis the same edge detection tecnique can be applied to a 2D image:
+Using ==partial derivatives on the x and y axis the same edge detection tecnique can be applied to a 2D image:==
 - we first apply a 2D gaussian
 - then we do the derivative of the image